Skutlis/DAT250_weekly_exercises/dat250-expass3.md

 One of the greatest things about map-reduce is that we can re-use it later if we get more orders in the database, which <br>
 can update the collection we already have, keeping it updated at all times. <br>

-The collection obtained is shown below
+The collection obtained is shown below <br>
 [!Alt text](/pic/mapreduce_result.png "map-reduce result") Here,  we got the columns "_id", "count", "qty"(quantity) and "avg"(average). <br>
 From the result, it seems like the store sells most oranges, where each customer on average buys 9 oranges. <br>